-Unfortunately, ineffective manual ID verification is commonplace across both B2C and B2B organizations.
+Unfortunately, ineffective manual identity verification is commonplace across both B2C and B2B organizations.
 This typically results in poor customer experiences, risk of fraud and failure to meet regulatory standards.
 At the same time, organizations need to maintain a strong customer experience.
 According to a Forrester study commissioned by DocuSign on digital identity verification, 78% of decision-makers see a need for identity verification tools to balance customer experience and security.
-For many organizations, the ability to accurately verify identity in a timely manner is essential for business to function, allowing for the creation of contractual agreements, compliance with regulations, and delivery of services to customers.
+For many organizations, the ability to accurately and quickly verify identity is essential for business to function in a safe and compliant manner.

 In addition, according to a 2018 Experian report, 84% of businesses say certainty about identity would reduce their risk, which can be costly.
-For example, from 2008 to 2019, financial institutions paid out $63 billion in penalties for non-compliance with Anti-Money Laundering (AML), Know Your Customer (KYC) and sanctions regulations – laws that often have requirements for robust identity verification at their very core.
+For example, in 2020 alone, financial institutions paid out $10 billion in penalties for non-compliance with Anti-Money Laundering (AML), Know Your Customer (KYC) and sanctions regulations – laws that often have requirements for robust identity verification at their very core.

 As organizations in a wide range of industries seek to balance providing a smooth and convenient customer experience with meeting stringent compliance requirements, there’s a strong need for a more thorough and seamless identity verification process.

-DocuSign ID Verification is the premier method of digitally verifying government issued IDs and electronic IDs, allowing you to reduce cost and risk by automating identification anytime and virtually anywhere.
+DocuSign ID Verification is the premier identity proofing solution, embedded in a mobile-first eSignature experience.
+We recently announced an all new ID Verification experience for US-based signers: Signers can upload a photo digitally verifying government issued IDs and electronic IDs, allowing you to reduce cost and risk by automating identification anytime and virtually anywhere.
 This solution connects seamlessly with existing DocuSign infrastructure such as the eSignature platform, including APIs, for a mobile-optimized signing experience.

 What is online ID verification?

-Identity verification for signing parties is a critical part of agreements, but establishing identity can be complicated, especially when agreements are high-value or vulnerable to fraud, and are entered into remotely.
+Identity verification for signing parties is a critical part of agreements, but establishing identity can be complicated, especially when agreements are high-value or vulnerable to fraud, and are completed digitally.

 For many common transactions, a link to a validated email address is sufficient for establishing the identity of the signer.
 But many organizations want enhanced signer identification beyond the email method for their most high-value agreements.
-DocuSign offers a variety of enhanced solutions to identify new signers and authenticate returning users, including methods that employ SMS messaging, phone call and knowledge based authentication (KBA).
+DocuSign offers a variety of enhanced solutions to identify new signers and authenticate returning users, including identity proofing and authentication methods.